ErenGulenoglu/A-Dream-of-The-Nine/A Dream of The Nine/The Land of The Awakened (Marterial Plance)/The Senate and People of Utland/Provinces/Independent/Forlornwoods/Locations/Forlornwoods.md

 <hr style="margin: 0;">

 **Geographical Features**
-Forlornwoods is a valley between [[Lost Mountains]], divided in two by _Rock River_.
+Forlornwoods is a valley between Lost Mountains, divided in two by _Rock River_.
 It is a dense forest located in the southwest of Utland.
 The inner regions of the valley are notably flat, while the edges near the mountains consist of rocky hills.

 In 791 AA, it was discovered that the roots of the [[Alves|Alf]] run beneath the valley, connecting two distant geographies through the earth below.